Azure/counterfit/docs/source/internals/internals.md

 return [cat_proba, not_a_cat_proba]
 ```

-`__call__` function **MUST** return a list of probabilities that is the same length and in the same order as `model_output_classes`.
+`predict` function **MUST** return a list of probabilities that is the same length and in the same order as `target_output_classes`.
 Backend frameworks use both during attack runtime and if they are not the same length, an error will be thrown.
 If the ordering of the returned list of probabilities is incorrect, the attack will alter the input incorrectly.
-There are no limits to what you can do inside `__call__`, this includes reshaping arrays to images, executing webhooks, or additional logging.
+There are no limits to what you can do inside `predict`, this includes reshaping arrays to images, executing webhooks, or additional logging.
 Learn more about the flexibility of Counterfit targets in [Advanced Use]

 _Note: Pay attention to the channels of an image.
 By default, backend framework wrappers and Counterfit are configured to use channels first rather than last, (3, 256, 256) vs (256, 256, 3).
 This can be overridden by adding `self.channels_first=False` to the target class._